stromborman/stromborman.github.com/README.md

-# Katy Huff's Homepage
+# Strom Borman's Homepage

-This is the repository that holds the hompage for Katy Huff.
+This is the repository that holds the hompage for Strom Borman.

-## Building This Website
+## Attribution

-Coming soon...
+Forked from katyhuff/katyhuff.github.com